Skip to main content

 • setup():

-Initializes serial communication; Sets Wi-Fi to station mode and disconnects; Initializes the display, gets screen dimensions and calculates various drawing parameters; Sets the screen background to black and draws the title bar.
+Initializes serial communication; Sets Wi-Fi to station mode and disconnects; Initializes the display, gets screen dimensions and calculates various drawing parameters; Sets the screen background to black and draws the centered title bar.

 • loop():